Om Ukraina, Kina og europeisk sikkerhet

 intervju med Elbridge Colby

-Under følger et eksklusivt intervju som leder av redaksjonskomiteen, Ciwan Can, har gjennomført med Elbridge Colby om hvordan en eventuell seier for Donald Trump vil kunne påvirke krigen i Ukraina og sikkerheten i Europa.
+Under følger et intervju med Elbridge Colby om hvordan en eventuell seier for Donald Trump vil kunne påvirke krigen i Ukraina og sikkerheten i Europa.

 Elbridge Colby er leder av Marathon Initiative, et politisk initiativ med fokus på utviklingen av strategier for USA i konkurransen mellom stormaktene.
 Han er forfatteren av The Strategy of Denial: American Defense in an Age of Great Power Conflict, som Wall Street Journal valgte ut som en av de ti beste bøkene i 2021.

 Tidligere i sin karriere har Colby fungert som Assistant Secretary of Defense for Strategy and Force Development (2017-2018) i det amerikanske forsvarsdepartementet (U.S. Department of Defense).
 I denne rollen ledet han utviklingen av 2018 National Defense Strategy (NDS).
-Gjennom sin rolle i utviklingen og lanseringen av NDS 2018, er Colby regnet som en av hovedarkitektene bak det amerikanske forsvarsdepartmentents strategiske dreining vekk fra Midtøsten og Sentral Asia til å fokusere på håndteringen av utfordringene for amerikanske sikkerhetsinteresser fra Kina, etterfulgt av Russland (great power competition).
+Gjennom sin rolle i utviklingen og lanseringen av NDS 2018, er Colby regnet som en av hovedarkitektene bak det amerikanske forsvarsdepartmentents strategiske dreining vekk fra Midtøsten og Europa til å fokusere på utfordringene for amerikanske sikkerhetsinteresser fra Kina.

 ————————————————————————————————–